Cascabela thevetia: Description

+Cascabela thevetia is effectively drought resistant and tolerant to high temperatures, hence found in various semi-arid regions of India.

 Religious importance

-Its bright yellow flowers are used for religious purposes in India.
-The tree is native to Mexico and thus direct references to Hindu culture are new.
+Its bright yellow flowers are used for religious purposes in India, worshipping by Hindu devotees.

 Toxicity

 All parts of the C. thevetia plant are toxic to most vertebrates as they contain cardiac glycosides.
 Many cases of intentional and accidental poisoning of humans are known.

 The main toxins are the cardenolides called thevetin A and thevetin B; others include peruvoside, neriifolin, thevetoxin and ruvoside.
-These cardenolides are not destroyed by drying or heating and they are very similar to digoxin from Digitalis purpurea.
-They produce gastric and cardiotoxic effects.
-Antidotes for treatment include atropine and digoxin immune fabs (antibodies) and treatment may include oral administration of activated charcoal.
+These cardenolides are not destroyed by drying or heating and are very similar to digoxin from Digitalis purpurea.
+They produce gastric upset and cardiotoxic effects.
+Antidotes include atropine and digoxin immune fabs (antibodies) and treatment may include oral administration of activated charcoal.
 Ovine polyclonal anti-digitoxin Fab fragment antibody (DigiTAb; Therapeutic Antibodies Inc.) can be used to treat T. peruviana poisoning, but for many countries the cost is prohibitive.

 A few bird species are however known to feed on them without any ill effects.
 These include the sunbirds, Asian koel, red-whiskered bulbul, white-browed bulbul, red-vented bulbul, brahminy myna, common myna and common grey hornbill.

 In South India and in Sri Lanka swallowing the seeds of Thevetia peruviana (Kaneru කණේරු (Sinhala), Manjal arali (Tamil)) is one of the preferred methods for suicides in villages where they are grown in abundance.

 Extracts from C. thevetia are reported to possess antispermatogenic activity in rats.

+In 2023, the US Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) reported on weight loss supplements substituting Crataegus mexicana and Aleurites moluccanus for C. thevetia, following multiple hospitalizations.